 Today like never before it's in the street that it's possible to rebuild class solidarity.
-Only in the complicity against police raids, in the struggle against the military occupation of neighbourhoods, in the firm rejection of every division that the masters of society want to impose on us (nationals and foreigners, legal immigrants and aliens), aware that every outrage suffered by any dispossessed on Earth is an outrage to everyan assault against a police station that had already been targetted in society after torture had been revealed, reminding us of Guantanamo and Abu Graib).
+Only in the complicity against police raids, in the struggle against the military occupation of neighbourhoods, in the firm rejection of every division that the masters of society want to impose on us (nationals and foreigners, legal immigrants and aliens), aware that every outrage suffered by any dispossessed on Earth is an outrage to everyone, will the exploited from a thousand countries be able to recognise themselves. nificance in the struggle against the domination of the state and capital, in the struggle against the brutality and the daily crimes of authority.